nateritter/thecasebookofsherlockholmes/src/pages/books/the-problem-of-thor-bridge.md

 false clue.
 Dear me!
 The note, as I remember, was quite short:

 ```
-            "I will be at Thor Bridge at nine o'clock."
+I will be at Thor Bridge at nine o'clock.

-                                            "G. DUNBAR.
+                                G. DUNBAR.
 ```

 Was that not so?"